carlosmenezesanjos/sbgf_tutorial/README.md

 [https://docs.nvidia.com/cuda/index.html](https://docs.nvidia.com/cuda/index.html)
 [https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html)

-# Enviroment creation with Anaconda
+# Environment creation with Anaconda

 1. Download Anaconda for your operational system [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/) and follow it's installation guide [https://docs.anaconda.com/anaconda/install/](https://docs.anaconda.com/anaconda/install/)
 2. Download the requirements.txt that is available on this repository.
     If you have a nvidia gpu and already installed cuda and cudnn, download the requirements.txt available on ./gpu/requirements.txt
     If you don't have a nvidia gpu, download the requirements.txt available on ./cpu/requirements.txt

-Now there are two options to create the enviroment one via terminal and the other using Anaconda Navigator.
+There are two options to create the environment, one via terminal and the other using Anaconda Navigator.

 Via terminal:
 1. Open the terminal on the folder with the requirements.txt file and execute